 Maybe you have a large, engaged social media audience that can get the blogger or popular playlist additional exposure.

-Same goes with the local press.
-The media entities have an audience as well that they need to engage, so if your story is unique enough with different angles that they can work with, that’s a value to them.
+The same goes for the local press and bigger media outlets.
+These entities have an audience as well that they need to engage.
+So if your story is unique enough with different angles that they can work with, that’s a value to them.

-I think it’s important to think about this perspective and not just about what you want.
+It’s important to think about this perspective and not just about what you want.
 The music itself and the audience you’re able to build from it is your leverage, and not solely your talent.
 Your brand and story can also be leveraged.

 This concept even extends to potential team members, managers, booking agents, promoters and even labels taking notice and wanting to work with you.
 It also governs the relationship that you have with your fans.

 I’m not a lawyer, so I can’t offer much more advice, but do your research.
 Technically, your music is copyrighted when it is created and made into a tangible form (written or recorded).
 However, registering your music with the copyright office can offer further protection and help provide evidence that you are, in fact, the originator of that work.

 Copyrighting your music prevents you from becoming a victim of copyright infringement (intellectual property theft).
 I was told by someone who used to be an A&R for a major label that they would scout for songs from lesser-known talent and check to see if the songs were copyrighted.
 If they were not registered, they could replicate and essentially steal it.
 This was a long time ago so I imagine it would be much more difficult to actually take someone’s song as their own in the digital age.
-But, the main point is to take precaution and know your basic rights as a creative.
+But, the main point is to take precautions and know your basic rights as a creative.

 For producers, if you make beats and use samples to create a derivative work, be sure to know what you can or can’t do to avoid potential legal action.